erinvaa/league-of-legends-magic-cards/README.md

 # league-of-legends-magic-cards

 This is a repository of magic cards I designed representing various League of Legends characters, places, and items.
+Unlike regular magic sets, I imagine these being produced as a subset of cards you could go out and buy.
+While I believe it's possible to stretch out Runeterra (the LoL world) to create a regular Magic set, the focus of the game really is on their characters.
+Therefore, I think this is better suited to a collection of mostly Legendary creatures and these cards should help satesfy the itch.

 Magic: the Gathering is owned by Wizards of the Coast.
 League of Legends is owned by Riot Games.
 All content is copyright by their respective owners.

 # Subgroups

-Since this is getting to be a reasonably large set of cards, I have opted to split them into smaller 4 smaller groups based around alliances.
+Since there are a large number of League chanpions,
+I have opted to split them into smaller 4 smaller groups based around alliances.
+They'll be completed individually one at a time, and in order.

 ## Demacia vs Noxus

-This is the first group of cards to be released.
-It contains champions from Demacia, Noxus, Bandle City, Mount Targon, Ionia, and a few unaligned.
+Demacia vs Noxus is the first group of cards to be released.
+While it focuses around Demacian and Noxian champions, it also contains champions from Bandle City, Mount Targon, Ionia, and a few unaligned.

 # Making Changes